Classification of solutions to the anisotropic $N$-Liouville equation in $\mathbb{R}^N$: Introduction

-Such a generalization to anisotropic (or Finsler) PDEs is also of interest in its own right and from the applied point of view, as it is motivated by concrete applications in many fields, such as in the study of sharp geometric inequalities and capacity, blowup analysis, digital image processing, crystalline mean curvature flow and crystalline fracture theory.
-These studies have attracted a growing attention in the past decades; see for instance \cite{BC2018,BFK2003,CRS2016,CFR2020,DP1992,FM1991,Taylor1978,WX2012,Wulff1901} and the references therein.
+Such a generalization to anisotropic (or Finsler) PDEs is also of interest in its own right, as it is motivated by concrete applications in many fields, such as in the study of capacity and sharp inequalities of geometric-functional type, in blowup analysis, in digital image processing, crystalline mean curvature flow and crystalline fracture theory.
+These studies have attracted a growing attention in the past decades; see for instance \cite{BC2018,CFR2020,CRS2016,FMP2010,FM1991,Taylor1978,DP1992,BFK2003,WX2012,ZZ2019} and the references therein.

 However, this generalization is sometimes challenging, since one has to abandon typical arguments which apply only in the Euclidean setting and find new ways to handle.
 As an example, in the recent paper \cite{CFR2020} the first author, Figalli and Roncoroni studied the critical anisotropic $p$-Laplace equation